hiroki-o/newsdeliver/README.md

 ====
 Copyright (C) 2002-2005 by Matt Roper <matt@mattrope.com>

-2013 modified by Hiroki Omae <pigeon6> for Python3 and NNTP_SSL support

 Introduction
 ------------
 NewsDeliver is intended for people who need to closely monitor a newsgroup